Emergency situation

 <img src="<{$product->getImage()->getSrc(400, 400)}>" alt="<{$product->getName()}>">

-Parameters on getSrc()
+Parameters for getSrc()

 The method takes five parameters, the last three of which are optional: